-14.5 Post-upgrade tasks
+14.6 Post-upgrade tasks

-14.5.1 Migrate location entries from Mysql to Redis DB
+14.6.1 Migrate location entries from Mysql to Redis DB

 Starting from mr6.2.1, location, acc and dialogs data are stored in RedisDB allowing better system performaces.
 In order to be more flexible and to reduce the downtime of the system, only acc and dialogs data have been moved to RedisDB during the upgrade.
-To complete the process with the location data, execute the following commands:
+The migration of the location data to RedisDB will speedup the system and it is mandatory for future upgrades to mr7.5.X.
+To complete the process you can execute the following commands right now or anytime during out of business hours.

-· Enable location data storage on RedisDB:
+• Enable location data storage on RedisDB: